WebSDK Usage

 wunderkindSDK('addToCart', data);

 All required and optional properties are passed to the SDK event methods directly via an object.
-Please note that when taking this approach the required properties must match exactly as written.
-Any custom properties can be attached in addition.
+Please note that when taking this approach, the required properties must match exactly as written.
+Any custom properties can be attached as an addition.

 Event listener

-Depending on how the Wunderkind tag is placed on the page and where your own JavaScript code runs, it could happen that the Web SDK is not available.
-To address those scenarios we advise you to add an event listener for the event onWunderkindWebSDKLoaded in the window object.
+Depending on how the Wunderkind tag is placed on the page and where your own JavaScript code runs, there might be scenarios when the Web SDK is not available.
+To address this, we advise that you add an event listener for the event onWunderkindWebSDKLoaded attached to the browser's window object.

 function useWkndWebSDK() {